This is part of a larger series on introducing Depth and Complexity

 If we agree that students have not had instruction nor practice in asking curious questions, we need to start by warming them up.
 And my favorite word for that is “wondering.”

-Hopefully, you subscribe to my free weekly mailer at Puzzlements.co.
-If not, sign up and you’ll get five links every Friday to curiosity-provoking images, videos, and articles.
+Hopefully, you subscribe to my free weekly Puzzlements mailer.
+(If not, sign up and you’ll get five links every Friday to curiosity-provoking images, videos, and articles.)

 All we do is practice wondering.
 We’re looking for things we don’t yet know.
 Things we simply wonder about.
 These are our Unanswered Questions.

 I like to jot them down and display them.
-What I don’t do is answer them!
-Allow these questions to remain unanswered and I guarantee you that you’ll start having students show up with answers.
-Not everyone; but, eventually, someone will.
-And you can celebrate that their curiosity was so strong that they remembered their unanswered question, went home and found an answer.
+But I don’t answer them!
+Allow these questions to remain unanswered and I guarantee you that students will start showing up in the morning with answers.
+They will have taken those unanswered questions home and satisfied their curiosity.
+Not everyone; but, someone will.
+And you can celebrate their curiosity.
+Note that their curiosity was so strong that they remembered their unanswered question, went home, and found an answer.
 You can read more about how this got started here.

 I love seeing classrooms that have a list of unanswered questions hanging there.
-My own students loved keeping track of the things we didn’t yet know.
+My own students were so strangely proud of our folder filled with things we didn’t yet know.
+It was the most popular spot during Open House.

 Moving To Content

-As students get better at “wondering” with sample videos and images, begin moving this practice to content.
-Give them space to explore before you teach.
+As students get better at “wondering” with sample videos and images, move this practice to your content.
+Give students space to explore before you teach.
 Let them wonder a bit.
 Learning is far more powerful when we are curious about the answer.

-Consider, too, that there are things that we, as humans, do not know yet about content.
+Consider, too, that there are things that we, as humans, do not yet know.
 This is a fantastic way to frame a lesson: focus them immediately on the truly ❓ Unanswered Questions.
 This works with any content, too:

 - With a story, do we truly know the author’s intent?
 Do we not know something about a character?
 Is there ambiguity in the ending?